mihirbhaskar/save-the-pandas-intpython/README.md

 ## User instructions for the app
 1. Enter your street address and click 'Submit'.
 A table should appear on the right panel of the screen.
 If the error message 'Invalid address' appears instead, this means your entered address did not find a location match using Google's API.
-Try entering it in a more standardised format, or just enter the name of the broad area you stay in.
+Try entering it in a more standardised format, or just enter the name of the area you stay in.

-2. Editing the maximum travel distance in miles (i.e. 'search radius' from your address) and selecting/de-selecting the relevant categories will update the table dynamically (live).
+2. Editing the maximum travel distance in miles and selecting/de-selecting the relevant categories will update the table dynamically (live).
 If you want to try with a new address, you will need to type in the address and click 'Submit' for it to register and update the table accordingly.
+Note that the travel distance in miles is calculated as the geodesic distance; that is, the length of the shortest path between your address' lat-long and the service's lat-long.

 3. If you would like to add data, click the 'Submit Your Own Data' button.
 This will open a pop-up window titled 'Upload UI', with relevant fields to fill.
 The `name`, `vicinity` (i.e. street address ideally, or area name at the minimum), and selecting at least one category option are mandatory.
 Enter the data, and click `Upload`.
 If the address entered in `vicinity` cannot match to a location using Google's API, a warning message will pop-up asking you to enter a valid address.
 If you have entered a proper address and filled out the fields correctly, a prompt will ask if you want to upload the data.
 Clicking `OK' will add this data to the main database, and show a window saying 'Uploaded Successfully'.
 You can now close the data entry box.